HOW DOES RECRUITMENT WORK?

 WHAT ARE THE BENEFITS?

-Being a part of an NPC sorority means being a part of a sisterhood that has been around for over a hundred years.
+Being a part of a Panhellenic sorority means being a part of a sisterhood that has been around for over a hundred years.
 It provides opportunities for networking across Canada and the USA, as well as a support system that isn't just for four years, but for life.
 Delta Phi Epsilon holds itself to a high standard of personal and academic excellence, social and philanthropic involvement, and strong sisterhood.
-Our sisters leave their undergraduate career as ambitious, confident, intelligent, and well-rounded women ready to take on the world.
+Our members leave their undergraduate career as ambitious, confident, intelligent, and well-rounded people ready to take on the world.